 In a previous project that I worked on, I learned a lot and expanded my skill set by working with others on tasks I had little or no experience with, such as how to construct a commercial-scale furnace or how to design safety features to enable safe operations.

 How has Argonne helped you advance toward your career goals?

-At Argonne, you have the chance to work with people from many different backgrounds and skills.
+At Argonne, you get a chance to work with people from many different backgrounds—valued friends and colleagues who are experts in their fields.
 I am now working with Youngho Shin, an engineer who came to Argonne a few years ago from a company in Korea.
 I have learned a lot about the manufacturing of battery cathode materials and what it takes to scale a material from the bench to pilot scale.
 He brings real-world industrial experience to our group that you just don’t get at a university.

 As a postdoc, Argonne is a great place to work to improve my skills, because I continue to develop my engineering background by working with experts who come here from different industries.